Collinsville unveils plans for new large-scale commercial development

 Stringer said she is excited to see dirt move on the development, which will serve as the first in the area to offer a range of services to meet the demand of locals and frequent travelers along both major neighboring highways.

-“(This) is an example of a transparent project that included the community and the City of Collinsville from the beginning stages of the deign process,” she said.
+“(This) is an example of a transparent project that included the community and the city of Collinsville from the beginning stages of the design process,” she said.
 “I am looking forward to announcing many more activities, developments and revitalizations in the Collinsville area in the near future.”

 Collinsville City Manager Pam Polk added, “We are really excited about the Shoppes at Cooper Ranch development.
 With the Highway 20 widening project, I believe we will see additional growth and development along that corridor.”

-The shopping center and mini storage unit section of the project is slated to cost about $6-7 million, while the 11-acre business lot is estimated to total around $1.2 million, city officials said.
+The shopping center and mini storage unit section of the project is slated to cost about $6 to $7 million, while the 11-acre business lot is estimated to total around $1.2 million, city officials said.

 The anticipated time frame for breaking ground on the property is about 14 months away.